-Kulcha is Indian flat bread, similar to naan, which is typically eaten with chole, a chickpea curry.
-It is most popular in northern India, where it is usually eaten for breakfast or stuffed with different fillings for lunch or dinner.
-Kulcha is one among those Indian breads or I should say Punjabi Bread which is been staple bread in India since ages, if I go by the history of Kulcha it has it's origin roots in the Punjabi Cuisine but many food historians believe Punjabi Cuisine has quite an influence from Pakistani or Afghani Cuisine.
-So I have yet not found certain confirming facts about the origin of Kulcha.
+Kulcha is an Indian flat bread, similar to naan, which is typically eaten with Chana Masala, a chickpea curry.
+It is most popular in Northern India, where it is usually eaten for breakfast or stuffed with different fillings for lunch or dinner.
+Kulcha is one among those Indian bread which is been a staple in India since ages.
+If we go by the history of Kulcha it has it’s origin roots in the Punjabi Cuisine but many food historians believe Punjabi Cuisine has quite an influence from Pakistani or Afghani Cuisine.

 2 Cup whole wheat flour